Last updated September 17, 2020

 - you have symptoms of illness that are related to a pre-existing illness or health condition, and are not new.

-- you have tested negative for COVID-19 and have no symptoms of illness and have had no contact with someone with COVID-19.
+- you have tested negative for COVID-19 and have no symptoms of illness

 - you have tested negative for COVID-19 and have a cough, fever, shortness of breath, runny nose, or sore throat that is related to a pre-existing illness or health condition.
 We do always suggest you stay home when sick with any illness, until symptoms resolve; however, if your COVID test is negative, this is not legally required.

-If You Have a Positive Test Result
+If You Have a Positive Swab Test Result

-- If you have/had symptoms and your test result for COVID-19 is positive, you are legally required to self-isolate for 10 days from when your symptoms started and until symptoms are gone (whichever is longer).
+If you have/had symptoms and your test result for COVID-19 is positive, you are legally required to self-isolate for 10 days from when your symptoms started and until symptoms are gone (whichever is longer).

-- If you have not had any symptoms, but your test is positive, you are legally required to self-isolate for 10 days from the date you were tested; this date will change if you develop symptoms during this 10 day period.
+If you have not had any symptoms, but your test is positive, you are legally required to self-isolate for 10 days from the date you were tested; this date will change if you develop symptoms during this 10 day period.
 You will be given instructions by Public Health.

 - Self-isolation helps prevent the spread of COVID-19 by lowering the chance the virus could spread to others.

-- You must stay at home – don’t leave your home or attend work, school, social events or any other public gatherings
+- You must stay at home – don’t leave your home or attend work, school, social events or any other public gatherings.

-- Avoid close contact with other people, including household members, and especially seniors and people with chronic conditions or compromised immune systems
+- Avoid close contact with other people, including household members, and especially seniors and people with chronic conditions or compromised immune systems.

 - Wash your hands often and thoroughly, cover your cough and sneezes, avoid sharing household items and clean and disinfect frequently touched and shared surfaces.